Musicians and Singers

-Although the rise in the number of concerts has been fairly weak in the last few years, there has been a very clear increase in the number of musicians and singers who teach, according to Statistics Canada's Labour Force Survey data.
+If there was no growth in the number of concerts in the last few years, there has been a very clear increase in the number of musicians and singers who teach, according to Statistics Canada's Labour Force Survey data.
 Thus, the proportion of them working mainly in the education sector increased from about 30% at the beginning of the century about 50% from 2010 to 2014.
 These teaching jobs include positions in music schools, as well as musicians and singers who give private lessons, but not positions as music and voice teachers with school boards, CEGEPs and universities (see 4141, 4131 and 4121, respectively).
 This trend in the education sector should continue to benefit musicians and singers over the next few years.

 The use of electronic means to produce music tends to decrease the demand for both studio and live musicians.
 The decreased demand for studio musicians is explained primarily by the digitalization of music; the increasing use of synthesizers and pre-recorded music is the main reason for the decline in demand for live musicians.

 Distribution of music over the Internet

 Meanwhile, distribution of music over the Internet makes albums - especially albums by new artists - far more accessible.
 Many artists now rely more on tour revenue and especially sales of tour merchandise (t-shirts, caps, etc.) than on sales of CDs and digital recordings to pursue their craft.
 However, for the moment it is difficult to provide an accurate evaluation of the long-term impact of these opposing trends.